-The BBB is a pivotal cellular structure necessary for the preservation of neuronal homeostasis.
-Moreover, the blood-brain barrier is an extremely selective border that allows the transition of specific molecules via the passive diffusion and different nutrients such as amino acids, glucose, electrolytes, and vitamins, which are essential for neurons' activity.1Dense contacts among endothelial cells (capillary wall, pericyte, and end feet of astrocyte that is a capillary scabbard), and tight junctions consequently form the blood-brain barrier.
+The blood-brain barrier (BBB) is a pivotal cellular structure necessary for the preservation of neuronal homeostasis.
+Moreover, the BBB is an extremely selective border that allows the transition of specific molecules via the passive diffusion and different nutrients such as amino acids, glucose, electrolytes, and vitamins, which are essential for neurons' activity.1 Dense contacts among endothelial cells (capillary wall, pericyte, and end feet of astrocyte that is a capillary scabbard), and tight junctions consequently form the BBB.
 Efflux transporters, especially ABC transporters, could supplement the BBB.^{2,3} In this regard, it was indicated that ABC transporters pump out lots of foreign compounds like pharmaceutical materials from the brain tissue.4 ABC transporters contribute into the manifestation of multidrug resistance (MDR).
-In MDR, patients are resistance against both drugs that are currently taking as well as the different types of drugs.5It was approximated that almost all large molecules and more than 98% of small molecules' medicine are unable to bypass BBB.6

-Given this fact, neurons are electrically stimulated cells requiring precise electrophysiological and chemical controls to have a proper function.
+In MDR, patients are resistance against both drugs that are currently taking as well as the different types of drugs.5 It was approximated that almost all large molecules and more than 98% of small molecules' medicine are unable to bypass BBB.6 cells requiring precise electrophysiological and chemical controls to have a proper function.
 Therefore, the brain needs a balanced, regular, and precise microenvironment.7 Therefore, the BBB forbids some potentially harmful causes such as immune cells, pathogens, and toxins to enter the brain tissue from the blood.8